In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - 3 organic carrots

-- Sunbasket Madras curry (coconut milk - onion - garlic - ginger - Madras curry powder - tamarind - maple syrup - coriander - turmeric)
+- Sunbasket Madras curry sauce blend (coconut milk - onion - garlic - ginger - Madras curry powder - tamarind - maple syrup - coriander - turmeric)

 - 3 tablespoons sliced almonds